 This is Why Google Search is Bad and What Engine to Use in 2022

 Do you think Google sucks?
-I’m not a big friend of Google for a myriad of reasons.
+I’m not a big friend of Google either.

-This time I reflect on Google search and how bad it is by 2021.
+This time I reflect on how bad the Google search engine performs by 2022.

-To solve the problem I will suggest a viable alternative or two.
+To solve the problem I will suggest a better alternative or more than one.